Saurabh23089/mausam/README.md

 - **Current Weather**: View current weather details including temperature, humidity, and wind speed for the searched city.
 - **Forecast**: Get a 5-day temperature details for the searched city for each day.
 - **Automatic Location Detection**: The app automatically detects the user's location to provide weather information for their current city.
+- **Toogle Modes**: User can also switch between light and dark mode.

 How to Use
 ----------